Oh, where to begin? This topic is really much bigger/deeper/more complicated than I

 so it moves to the point of intersection along the outer surfaces of the two spheres and repeats what it did previously and creates another sphere.
 This new symbol that is

 created is commonly called the Tripod of Life, but in keeping with our seven days of creation, could also be viewed as the "Holy Trinity" (Day 3).

-The process continues and with each sphere, more information is accumulated.
+The process continues and with each sphere (the creation of all the other "parts or things" that will exist in the universe), more information is accumulated.
 On the seventh day, the seventh sphere completes the creation.
-“And on the seventh day,
+“And on the seventh day, God rested.”

 Note: I only use the Genesis story because so many people are familiar with it.
 I find that

 it helps to explain how geometric shapes are a template for all of creation and how early people used metaphor to explain otherwise complicated processes and concepts.